TENK-DAO/smartdeploy/README.md

 Add this alias to your .bashrc or .zshrc to have this added when you launch your shell.

-The hello world example is published so let's fetch the bytes.
+The hello world example is published so let's fetch the metadata.
 First let's see the help doc:

 ```bash
 smartdeploy fetch_metadata --help